-The ISDC Data Centre for Astrophysicsv is the link between the scientific output of the instruments on the spacecraft and the astronomical community.
+The ISDC Data Centre for Astrophysics^v is the link between the scientific output of the instruments on the spacecraft and the astronomical community.
 It is responsible for the receipt, analysis, archiving and worldwide distribution of all INTEGRAL data.

 The ISDC was established in Versoix, near Geneva, Switzerland in 1996, and started its activities as the INTEGRAL Science Data Centre.
-The staff is made up of several scientists and engineers funded by an international consortium of twelve institutes with support from ESA.
+The staff is made up of several scientists and engineers funded by an international consortium with support from ESA.
 The ISDC works in close collaboration with the instrument teams to ensure that the software developed and maintained by these is integrated in a coherent data analysis system.
-A newsletter (http://www.isdc.unige.ch/newsletter) is used to keep the community informed and encourage communications with the ISDC.
+The website http://isdc.unige.ch/ is used to share information and to provide access to the data and software.